-This can happen whether you take over a failing PMO or have completed a PMO health check and are now facing a daunting list of practical steps to implement to improve performance.
-Or perhaps your internal audit process has pointed out some issues, or your manager has called you out on areas where the PMO is no longer meeting the needs of the business.
+This can happen whether you take over a failing PMO or have completed a PMO health check.
+You are now facing a daunting list of practical steps to implement to improve performance.
+Or perhaps your internal audit process has pointed out some issues, or your manager has highlighted areas where the PMO is no longer meeting the needs of the business.

 First, don’t panic.
 Many senior PMO leaders have been in this position before and it is certainly possible to turnaround a distressed PMO.
 It takes time and commitment.
 But it’s possible.

 Here are some steps and considerations for moving your PMO out of distress and back into being a performant and valuable division of the business again.

 Getting To The Root Of The Problem

 First, it’s essential to understand why your Project Management Office is in distress.
 A PMO Pulse Check can help here if you haven’t already undergone a health check of any kind.
 It’s a simple way of working out how senior leadership is being served by the PMO, and where improvements could be made.

 Another tool you can use is the 5 Whys.
 This is an approach that helps you understand cause and effect through iterative questioning.
 Originally developed to improve manufacturing processes by Toyota, it’s now commonly used in all industries as a business analysis tool for getting to the root cause.